ssp3nc3r/stan-syntax-vim/README.md

 # stan-syntax-vim
 Stan syntax highlighting for vim

+To set this up for vim,
+1. create .vim directory in home directory(~), and within that diretory, create three other directories: colors, ftdetect, and syntax.
+2. Add the files provided herein.

 The Stan names of functions, distributions and such identified in the syntax file for vim were pulled from RStan version 2.16.2 using `rstan::lookup()` in R as follows:

 ```